 Most of the information we hold about you is held on secure internal systems.
 The rest is held on secure third party systems or with secure information storage companies where we have carried out checks to ensure they are secure and have contracts in place which detail their data protection obligations.

-We will have additional protections on your information if it leaves the EU, ranging from secure ways of transferring information to ensuring we have a robust contract in place with the third party involved and we will always follow the guidance from the ICO.
+We will have additional protections on your information if it leaves the UK, ranging from secure ways of transferring information to ensuring we have a robust contract in place with the third party involved and we will always follow the guidance from the ICO.

 In order to provide you with assurance that we will hold your personal information securely we achieved the ISO 27001 Information Security Management accreditation.
 This is an internationally recognised information security standard, which is externally audited on a regular basis to ensure we comply.
 We also meet NHS information management standards through its NHS Information Governance Toolkit accreditation.